-Studies show that children and teens are more stressed out today than ever before.
-The combined pressures of schoolwork, high-stakes exams, social life, sports or other activities, plus lots of screen time have resulted in much higher levels of anxiety and stress among young people.
+Studies show children and teens are more stressed out today than ever before.
+The combined pressures of schoolwork, high-stakes exams, social life, sports, or other activities, plus lots of screen time have resulted in much higher levels of anxiety and stress among young people.

 Since stress is a natural part of life, your goal is to teach your child healthy strategies for coping with stress.
 You can start by following the five steps below.

-Before you begin helping your child cope with stress, make sure that what they're stressing about is within their circle of control.
+Before you begin helping your child cope with stress, be certain what they are stressed about is within their circle of control.

 Step 1: Reframe Stress

 Help your child shift from a “stress hurts” mindset to a “stress helps” mindset.
 Stress can be an impetus to growth if children understand that stressful situations won’t last forever.
 Instead, these situations represent challenges to overcome and lessons to learn.

 Cognitive neuroscientist and author Ian Robertson compares the stress response system to the immune system: It gets stronger with practice.